unterbergp/CK-Pool-installation-with-Bitcoin-Core-22.0-with-fixes-on-Ubuntu-/readme.md

 We will proceed with the installation of CK pool

-Clone the ckpool repo with this command:
+Clone the ckpool-solo repo with this command:

 `git clone https://bitbucket.org/ckolivas/ckpool/src/master/`